 With the variety of carbon offsetting tools available, Ed believes this is one area where it’s more about willpower than budget.

 “In terms of costs and practical elements, I think that most companies would actually be able to do it without it affecting the bottom line.
 I guess it’s just one of those things, whether it’s a priority for that particular business.”

 It’s no secret today’s consumers love fast and free shipping.
 Unfortunately, those preferences don’t always lend themselves to affordable and sustainable shipping options.

 But this is another area where a little transparency can help.

 Whether you’re lengthening your timelines, increasing your shipping fees, or simply letting the consumer choose whether to offset the carbon emission from their purchase, let your customers know exactly what the added cost is and how it helps the environment.

 Once again, this will vary based on your individual brand and business goals.
-For example, brands that are able to buy in bulk may be able to limit transportation costs while minimizing carbon emissions.
+For example, brands able to buy in bulk may be able to limit transportation costs while minimizing carbon emissions.

 On the other hand, brands with bespoke products or multiple product variations might offer customers the option to choose between eco-friendly packaging and standard packaging.

 In 2020, a survey by McKinsey & Co. found that 55% of US consumers are extremely or very concerned about the environmental impact of product packaging.